Public Health Requirements for Personal Service Settings

 You must notify Public Health Services at 905-546-2063

-Beauty and body art are referred to as “personal services” and places that offer these services are called Personal Services Settings (PSS).
+Beauty treatments and body art are referred to as “personal services” and places that offer these services are called Personal Service Settings (PSS).

-Personal Service Settings for beauty and body art include:
+Personal Service Settings for beauty treatment and body art include:

 - Hair salons and barbers